jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 Going forward, it needs to "require" then, like an ordinary Lua library.

-### Kollos assumes core libraries are loaded
+### Kollos assumes global name "kollos"

-The Kollos methods now assume that the kollos class can be found as a global named "kollos".
+The Kollos methods now often assume that the kollos class can be found as a global named "kollos".
 Namespace hygiene and preserving the ability to load multiple kollos packages (for debugging, say),